University vanpools are changing the way faculty, staff, visitors, and students access campus facilities.

 - They strengthen interpersonal and social ties among passengers and community members

-- They help solve challenges related to parking demand by cutting down on the number of vehicles remaining on campus
+- They help universities manage campus parking demand by cutting down on the number of vehicles remaining on the property

 University vanpools can benefit schools that fit one or more of the following profile criteria: